nicotroia/react-native-floating-action-menu/README.md

 # react-native-floating-menu

 Inspired by material-design's Floating Action Button.
-Please customize to your needs and enjoy!
-PRs are welcome -- Thanks for the help.
+Please customize to your needs and enjoy.
+PRs are welcome!

 ## Installation